OpenDroneMap/docs/source/using.rst

                         lower memory usage.
 Since GSD is an estimate, sometimes ignoring it can result in slightly better image output quality.
-  --smvs-alpha <float>  Regularization parameter, a higher alpha leads to
-                        smoother surfaces.
-Default: 1.0 --smvs-output-scale <positive integer>
+  --mesh-size <positive integer>
-                        The scale of the optimization - the finest resolution of the bicubic patches will have the size of the respective power of 2 (e.g. 2 will optimize patches covering down to 4x4 pixels).
-Default: 2 --smvs-enable-shading
-                        Use shading-based optimization.
-This model cannot
-                        handle complex scenes.
-Try to supply linear images to the reconstruction pipeline that are not tone mapped or altered as this can also have very negative effects on the reconstruction.
-If you have simple JPGs with SRGB gamma correction you can remove it with the --smvs-gamma-srgb option.
-Default: False --smvs-gamma-srgb     Apply inverse SRGB gamma correction.
-To be used with --smvs-enable-shading when you have simple JPGs with SRGB gamma correction.
-Default: False --mesh-size <positive integer>
                         The maximum vertex count of the output mesh.
 Default:
                         100000